cmc-aau/hpc-docs/docs/snakemake/getting-started.md

 conda activate snakemake
 ```

 > **Note:** Snakemake keeps track of files but also the snakemake version, which ran the workflow.
-Therefore it is important to run the same version of snakemake when re-running a workflow.
-If try to run a workflow with a different version of snakemake, it will try to re-run all samples already processed. *Therefore, use the same version of snakemake at all times*.
+Therefore it is important to use the same version of snakemake when re-running a workflow.
+If you try to run a workflow with a different version of snakemake, it will try to re-run all samples already processed. *Therefore, use the same version of snakemake at all times*.

 ## Visual Studio Code